MohsenAlyafei/nArabicWords/README.md

 [8.
 General Notes on Code](#notes)

 [9.
 Number to Arabic Words Translation Table](#table)

 ### **1️⃣ Introduction** <a name="introduction"></a>

 The intention of the exercise was to provide a **general-purpose** function that is simple yet accurate for converting Numbers (Integers) to Arabic Words in compliance with (*and with options for*) the Arabic grammar rules/settings.

+The function must not be tied to a particular subject count (such as limited to currencies, etc.) and must handle (through options) all types of subjects that are to be counted using all forms of Arabic grammar.

-The majority of websites providing such facilities generally produce inaccurate and/or grammatically inaccurate outputs.
+Sadly, the majority of websites providing such facilities generally produce inaccurate and/or grammatically inaccurate outputs that cannot be reliably and confidently used for any official purposes.

-While Arabic grammar rules for pronouncing and writing numbers may be difficult to remember; they are nevertheless consistent and precise for hundreds of years; with only very minor modern variances.
+While Arabic grammar rules for pronouncing and writing numbers may be difficult to remember; they are nevertheless consistent and precise for the many hundreds of years; with only very minor modern variances.

-The purpose was therefore to produce a **standalone javascript utility function** that provides the ability to correctly produce and handle the following:
+The purpose was therefore to produce a **standalone general-purpose javascript utility function** that provides the ability to correctly produce and handle the following:

 - Grammatically correct Arabic text for integer numbers from 0 up to 10^21 and more.
 - Gender-Sensitive Subjects (Masculine and Feminine (مذكر ومؤنث)).